 Ictal EEG Activity

-Sustained rhythmic activity on the EEG, with highly variable morphology (spikes, sharps, slow waves, mixed waveforms) amplitude and frequency, lasting for longer than 10 sec is considered suggestive of electrical seizure activity.
-Such activity is rarely documented under 33 to 34 weeks CA, with increasing maturity of the neonatal brain, the ability to initiate and sustains seizure activity seems to become apparent.
-Another term BIRDs (brief ictal rhythmic discharges) have been used to describe the rhythmic ictal activity of less than 10-sec duration.
-Ictal rhythms are generally focal in onset, can arise in more than one region, tend to spread as the seizure evolves, often to one hemisphere or may become generalized.
+Sustained rhythmic activity on the EEG, with highly variable morphology (spikes, sharps, slow waves, mixed waveforms) amplitude and frequency, lasting for longer than 10 sec, is considered suggestive of electrical seizure activity.
+Such activity is rarely documented under 33 to 34 weeks CA; with increasing maturity of the neonatal brain, the ability to initiate and sustains seizure activity seems to become apparent.
+Another term, BIRDs (brief ictal rhythmic discharges), have been used to describe the rhythmic ictal activity of less than 10-sec duration.
+Ictal rhythms are generally focal in onset, can arise in more than one region, tend to spread as the seizure evolves, often to one hemisphere, or may become generalized.
 The morphology of the discharge can change during a seizure, which helps differentiate it from monomorphic rhythmic patterns that may arise from artifacts.
-Specialized forms of focal discharges such as periodic lateralized epileptiform discharges (PLEDs) may be seen in neonates, and have been described in association with herpes simplex encephalitis, focal ischemic strokes and have sometimes been considered as indicative of seizures in a depressed brain.
+Specialized forms of focal discharges such as lateralized periodic discharges (LPDs) may be seen in neonates and have been described in association with herpes simplex encephalitis, focal ischemic strokes, and have sometimes been considered as indicative of seizures in a depressed brain.

-Generalized ictal rhythms are rare, but may be seen in the context of generalized myoclonus (generalized sharps), and spasms (generalized attenuation or electrodecrement).
+Generalized ictal rhythms are rare but may be seen in the context of generalized myoclonus (generalized sharps) and spasms (generalized attenuation or electrodecrement).
 One further term (electroclinical dissociation or decoupling) needs to be considered here.
-The term denotes a situation wherein the context of administration of AEDs to infants with electroclinical seizures; the clinical manifestations may stop while the electrical ictal rhythms continue to be expressed.
+The term denotes a situation wherein the context of the administration of AEDs to infants with electroclinical seizures; the clinical manifestations may stop while the electrical ictal rhythms continue to be expressed.